-Regulatory Impact Assessment - as published alongside June 2022 decision document
+Regulatory Impact Assessment - as published alongside October 2022 decision document

-This regulatory impact assessment summarises the key considerations that we have taken into account in developing our proposals for a new Complaints Code of Practice (the Code) and amended licence condition.
-It updates the draft regulatory impact assessment that we published alongside our August 2021 consultation to reflect the changes we have made to the text of the draft Code of Practice, following stakeholder feedback.
+This regulatory impact assessment summarises the key considerations that we have taken into account in developing our proposals for a new Complaints Code of Practice (CoP) and amended licence condition.
+It updates the second draft regulatory impact assessment that we published alongside our June 2022 consultation to reflect the changes we have made to the text of the final CoP, following stakeholder feedback.